St. Christopher’s Episcopal Preschool is a school providing a learning environment

 ALL CUPS, LUNCH BOXES, WATER BOTTLES, PACIFIERS, ETC. MUST BE LABELED WITH CHILD’S NAME!

-Communication with our parents will occur via webpage, www.stchrisps.com, email and notes home in your child’s cubby.
-Please check your child’s cubby and/or take-home folder each day.
+Communication with our parents will occur via webpage, www.stchrisps.com, email, and Bright Wheel.
+Please check your child’s backpack each day.
 Please make sure all email addresses are up to date.
 Teachers are discouraged from using their personal cell phones for communication of any kind.
-Please respect our teachers and communicate through email, notes or any of the above listed choices.
+Please respect our teachers and communicate through email, Remind, notes or any of the above listed choices.

-St. Christopher’s Episcopal Preschool has a webpage at www.stchrisps.com and FaceBook page that will reflect the ongoing events at school.
-We will not post pictures of your children unless we ask permission.
+St. Christopher’s Episcopal Preschool has a webpage at www.stchrisps.com and Facebook page that will reflect the ongoing events at school.
+We will not post pictures of your children unless we have signed permission at the time of enrollment.
 Our teachers do not accept friend requests until the end of the school year.

 Records for students are kept in a locked fireproof/waterproof storage cabinet.
 When students leave our program, their records are moved to an inactive student filing system and kept for 3 years.
 At the end of 3 years, the records are properly disposed of.
 Student information is never given out unless we have a signed parental consent form.